Heegaard Floer homology and maximal twisting numbers: Applications

 If the exceptional slope appears then the graph would have a leg which consists of a single vertex with framing zero; hence, the central vertex can be cancelled, and then the manifold is the connected sum of the lens spaces (possibly $S^1\times S^2$'s) represented by the remaining legs.
 It is a result of Colin \cite{Colin} that a tight structure decomposes along connected sums, and tight structures on lens spaces were already classified explicitly, see \cite{Honda1}. \end{proof}

-\begin{proof}[Proof of Proposition \ref{prop:Tsurgeries}] Surgeries on a positive torus knot above the bound $d_1d_2-d_1-d_2$ are precisely the $L$-spaces, and have normalised Seifert coefficients with $e_0\geq -1$; hence, they admit only zero-twisting structures.
-Meanwhile, all the others admit negative-twisting structures by \cite{LM-L}.
-As we explained in Section \ref{section:five}, once we have negative-twisting structures, we have those with the highest twisting number, which is computed, as for Proposition \ref{prop:bigtw}, to be $-d_1-d_2$.
+\begin{proof}[Proof of Proposition \ref{prop:Tsurgeries}] Surgeries on a positive torus knot when $d_1d_2-d_1-d_2\leq r<d_1d_2$ are $L$-spaces, and have normalised Seifert coefficients with $e_0\geq -1$; hence, they admit only zero-twisting structures.
+Meanwhile, all the others admit negative-twisting structures by \cite{LM-L,Wu}.
+From Section \ref{section:five}, once we have negative-twisting structures, we have those with the highest twisting number, which is computed, as for Proposition \ref{prop:bigtw}, to be $-d_1-d_2$ (when smaller than $-1$).

 For $(d_2,d_1)\neq(2,3)$ with these restrictions, the manifold $S^3_r(T_{d_2,d_1})$ is Seifert fibred of type A; hence, there is at most one additional twisting number.
 It is of the form $q:=d_1+d_2+sd_1d_2$ because it is denominator of the best upper approximations for $r_1$ and $r_2$ simultaneously, and we get that the best upper approximation of $r_3$ is of the form $\frac{p_3}{q}=\frac{s+1}{d_1+d_2+sd_1d_2}$ as a reduced fraction by requiring that the three approximations sum up to $1+\frac{1}{q}$ (by Ghiggini-Massot's algorithm).
 Now for the possible values of the surgery coefficient $r$, we determine $r_3$ so that it has $\frac{p_3}{q}$ as the best upper approximation.